Packwood, Washington

 Packwood is an unincorporated community and census-designated place (CDP) located in easternmost Lewis County, Washington, in the United States.
-As of the 2020 census, the CDP had a population of 319, while the town and surrounding Packwood community (east of Cora Bridge) had a total population of 1,277.
+As of the 2020 census, the CDP had a population of 319, while the town and surrounding Packwood community (east of Cora Bridge) had a total population of 1,073.

+Etymology

 Packwood was originally established as Sulphur Springs.
-Shortly thereafter, it was renamed to Lewis, in honor of Meriweather Lewis, but was finally renamed to Packwood, in honor of William Packwood due to the US Postal Service confusing the town with Fort Lewis.
+Shortly thereafter, it was renamed to Lewis with a post office established under the name by 1890,.
+The new name was in honor of Meriwether Lewis.
+The community was finally renamed to Packwood, in honor of William Packwood, due to the US Postal Service confusing the town with Fort Lewis.

 History

+Before the Packwood community began, a large village of the Upper Cowlitz people existed at the present-day site of the town; tribal members near Kiona Creek were known as the ceq'klama.

 The name "Packwood", used for the town, a mountain pass, and a lake, honors William Packwood, a Virginian pioneer and explorer of Oregon and Washington.
 Packwood and James Longmire were tasked by the Washington Territorial Legislature to chart a low pass over the Cascade Range, this necessitated by the deaths of several delegates in their journey to the first legislative session.
-As a mark of their successes in this venture, the charted pass - called the Packwood Saddle - is still unused by any road, trail, or other conveyance to pass between the east and west sides of the Cascades.
+As a mark of their successes in this venture, the charted pass – called the Packwood Saddle – is still unused by any road, trail, or other conveyance to pass between the east and west sides of the Cascades.
+Packwood is home to the historic Packwood Ranger Station located off of US-12.

+Packwood suffered severe flooding during an excessive rain and snowmelt event in December 1977.
+Eight homes were washed away and evacuations were necessary.
+Several bridges were closed after either washouts or structural damage, cutting of Packwood.
+The Johnson Creek Bridge, located on the main arterial of White Pass Scenic Byway, collapsed.
+The community was inundated again during a November 2006 flood necessitating evacuations of hundreds of people from the High Valley area after a dike broke.
+Washed out homes were carried away by the Cowlitz River, which was recorded as exceeding 10 ft; the powerful flood changed the course of the river.